hd-bz068/usehooks/README.md

-# make your life easier for sure!
+# a collection of some of the best hooks for react!

 ---
 these are some custom hooks to help you not repeat yourself again, again and maybe again, so help yourself.